JohanRuuskanen/ACSOS2022_code/README.md

 #### Running the experiments

-The cost-minimizing algorithm is implemented in `Julia` and  tested with `Julia-1.7.0`.
+The cost-minimizing algorithm is implemented in `Julia` and  tested with `Julia-1.7.2`.
 For the plotting, it further requires `Python` with `matplotlib`.
-To activate the environment and install dependencies, visit the `online_autodiff/` folder, start `Julia` and type
+To activate the environment and install dependencies, copy the `online_autodiff/` folder to the home folder on the gateway and change to that directory.
+Start `Julia` and type

 ```Julia
 ] activate .